 Why is my snow queen pothos turning brown?

 If you find the leaves to be turning brown, the most common reason is root rot.
-The root rot happens when you frequent water the plant or get infected by rotting root fungus.
+Root rot happens when you frequently water the plant or get infected by rotting root fungus.

-For example, Rhizoctonia root rot often causes leaves to start appearing black and brown spots.
+For example, Rhizoctonia root rot often causes leaves to start appearing in black and brown spots.
 If you look closer, you will see the visible strands of fungi.
-You should reduce the watering frequency and allow the plant-soil to get dry.
+You should reduce the watering frequency and allow the plant soil to get dry.

 Identify the infected plant that should be trimmed, bagged, and discarded.
 You can also apply a fungicide such as Triflumizole (Terragard) or thiophanate-methyl (Clearlys 3336) to treat an infected area.